srmpandejlaki/srmpandejlaki/README.md

 ## Welcome to my little corner of the internet!!

-Di sini tempat saya mendokumentasikan perjalanan saya untuk menjadi orang berguna dibantu oleh <a href="https://github.com/dicodingacademy">@dicodingacademy</a> di Dicoding Bootcamp 2024 dengan pelatihan Front-End Web dan Back-End Developer. <br> "Mahasiswa:)"
+Tempat mendokumentasikan perjalanan untuk menjadi orang berguna. <br> "Masih Mahasiswa:)"

 ### 📫 How to reach me
 - <a href="https://www.linkedin.com/in/mutiara-pandejlaki-0856431b6/">LinkedIn</a>